Introduction

 Typically thoracic aneurysms are asymptomatic and are found incidentally.

-In those that are symptomatic, the most common presenting complaint is pain, with the location of the pain potentially localising the aneurysm:
+In those that are symptomatic, the most common presenting symptom is chest pain, depending on the location of the anuerysm:

-Thoracic aneurysms have a risk of rupture or dissection, which are potentially lethal.
-An acute aortic syndrome will present with sudden onset pain in the back, chest, neck, and/or abdomen
+Thoracic aortic aneurysms have a risk of rupture or dissection, both of which are potentially lethal.
+Patients will present with sudden onset chest or back pain and present in profound hypovolaemic shock.
+Urgent diagnosis and surgical intervention is required, however mortality rates are high.

 Differential Diagnosis